abelcarreras/PyQchem/docs/advanced.rst

      │   └── beta
      ├── structure
      └── overlap

+Using the information of this dictionary a Fchk file can be generated.
+This may be used to visualize the molecular orbitals using an external program.

+..  code-block:: python

+    from pyqchem.file_io import build_fchk
+    with open('file.fchk', 'w') as f:
+        f.write(build_fchk(electronic_structure))

 While electronic structure is a simple dictionary, its elements are designed to be interoperable along the